viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/Why we wait Understanding the emotions behind procrastination.md

 > [!quote]+ Updated on Tue Jan 30 2024 20:29:48 GMT-0500
 >
 > DUST is a simple method to identify why you may be procrastinating.
 It stands for the four most common reasons why we procrastinate: Difficult, Unclear, Scary, and Tedious.
-Difficult.
+&gt;
+&gt;
+&gt;
+&gt;
+&gt;Difficult.
 You may find the task too challenging, which may be caused by a lack of confidence, a lack of skills, or both.
 The solution is to move the starting point a bit earlier.
 For example, if you want to build an app but find it too difficult, you could take an online course that covers a very similar type of app.
 It’s important to not use an earlier starting point as a way to procrastinate even further.
 Clearly define what the first action step will entail, commit to it, and do not create an endless list of “pre-tasks” before you can get started with the main task.
 &gt;
 &gt;
 &gt;